JoostZ/Oscad/README.md

 This plugin is really at the beginning of development.
 The status is:
 * .scad files are recognized
-* Grammar for .sdac files is working.
+* Grammar for .scad files is working.
 I am sure there are bugs in it but the grammar works with some of my input files.